ibm-cloud-docs/secrets-manager/rotate-secret.md

 You can enable automatic rotation for your secret at its creation, or by editing the details of an existing secret.
 Choose between a 30, 60, or 90-day rotation interval.

-If you need more control over the rotation frequency of a secret, you can use the {{site.data.keyword.secrets-manager_short}} API to set an interval by using a different unit of time, such as `minute`, `day`, or `month`.
+If you need more control over the rotation frequency of a secret, you can use the {{site.data.keyword.secrets-manager_short}} API to set a custom interval by using `day` or `month` units of time.
 For more information, see [Set secret policies](/apidocs/secrets-manager#put-policy){: external}.
 {: tip}

 1. If you're [adding a secret](/docs/secrets-manager?topic=secrets-manager-store-secrets#user-credentials-ui), enable the rotation option by selecting a 30, 60, or 90-day rotation interval.